justinjstark/DependencyInjectionLifetimes/README.md

 Scope 1

 Z'

 Z'

 A
 | \
 Z'  Z'

 B
 | \
 C  Z'
 |
 Z'

 Scope 2

 Z''

 Z''

 A
 | \
 Z''  Z''

 B
 | \
 C  Z''
 |
 Z''
 ```

+## AddDbContext vs AddDbContextPool

+In a web application, when registering a DbContext via AddDbContext, a new DbContext is instantiated for each HTTP request.

-[1] When using AddDbContextPool, a new DbContext is not instantiated with each request.
+Using DBContext pooling via AddDbContextPool, a new DbContext is not instantiated with each request.
+Instead, a pool of DbContexts is kept for reuse.
 The same DbContext may be used across HTTP requests but it is reset to its default state between requests.

-This allows for better request-volume scalability of web applications as fewer resources are dedicated to instantiating and disposing of DbContexts.
+In low volume situations, AddDbContext is the better choice as it allows DbContexts to be disposed of, freeing up resources.
+In high volume situations, AddDbContextPool allows DbContexts to be reused.
+This allows for better performance as fewer resources are dedicated to instantiating and disposing of DbContexts.

+For applications with many concurring scopes (ex: web applications or applications with many concurrent, independent jobs), use AddDbContextPool.
+Otherwise use AddDbContext.